Charles Ingalls: Early life and family

 He and his older brother did not serve in the Civil War.

 Family travels and settling

 Wisconsin to points west

 For his entire life, Ingalls had a strong case of "wanderlust".
 He is quoted by his daughter, Laura Ingalls Wilder, in her Little House series of books as saying: "My wandering foot gets to itching".
-From their original home in the woods of Wisconsin, Ingalls moved his family to Indian Territory in southeastern Kansas, then back to Wisconsin; Burr Oak, Iowa; and from there to southern Minnesota.
+From their original home in the woods of Wisconsin, Ingalls moved his family to southeastern Kansas, then back to Wisconsin; and from there to southern Minnesota.
+They then went to Burr Oak, Iowa and then back to Minnesota.
 Presented with an opportunity to work for a railroad in Dakota Territory, he longed to move yet again, as the family was struggling financially in Minnesota.
-Charles moved to Dakota Territory in 1879, took a job with the Chicago and North Western Railroad, and filed for a homestead in Brookings, Dakota Territory, on February 19, 1880.
+Ingalls moved to Dakota Territory in 1879, took a job with the Chicago and North Western Railroad, and filed for a homestead in Brookings, Dakota Territory, on February 19, 1880.

 De Smet, final home

 After promising his wife, Caroline, that the family would finally settle in one place, it was in 1879 that Ingalls decided to stay in De Smet, Dakota Territory following their move from Minnesota.
 The first winter after arriving in De Smet, the family lived in what was known as the surveyor's house.
 Following the first winter, Ingalls decided to try farming in the area of Silver Lake, outside town.
 A few years later, he had "proved up" his claim and sold the farm, choosing to move back into De Smet and build a home on Third Street.
 Construction on the house began in 1887 and was completed in 1889.
 It was in this house that Ingalls, along with his wife and daughter Mary, lived out the rest of his days.
 In 1880, Ingalls opened a general goods store.
 The business closed in 1881.
 A respected citizen of De Smet, Ingalls held various elected positions in the town, including Justice of the Peace and deputy sheriff.

 Ingalls helped found, build, and was an active member of the First Congregational Church in De Smet.
 The first service was held in the new church building on August 30, 1882.
 Ingalls and his wife, along with oldest daughter Mary, were among the church's eight original charter members.